sumed-h/SpotifySongRecAudFeatures/README.md

 - Create an app through [Flask](https://flask.palletsprojects.com/en/2.0.x/) or [Streamlit](https://streamlit.io/) to better visualize the recommendation systems.
 - Make a collaborative-filtered Recommendation System based on what other users listen to compared to my own streaming history
+- Make this same type of recommendation system I made with Spotify API with the [Apple Music API](https://developer.apple.com/documentation/applemusicapi/) as well.

 # For More Information